mhekkel/mrs/00-readme.txt

 First of all, you need to have MSVC set up correctly to build 64 bit executables.
 You then need to build the Boost libraries with static runtime libraries.
-The m6 project file assumes you've installed Boost in C:\Boost and you're using version 1.48.
+The mrs project file assumes you've installed Boost in C:\Boost and you're using version 1.48.
 Also, make sure you build Boost with zlib and bz2 support.
 The way I did it is, download boost, extract it, run boostrap and then: